 The final message then is an individual one.
 None of today's published exercise recommendations discourages vigorous exercise.
 But if you don't have the interest or time, or if you're starting at the sedentary end of the scale, don't get caught in all-or-nothing thinking.
 Start by trying just 10 minutes, then 20 to 30 minutes of moderate exercise throughout the day.
 Once you've got a steady 30 minutes a day, consider whether you might want the additional benefits that come with extending that time further, adding in additional vigorous activity at least once a week, or both.
 Be sure to consult your physician before beginning any exercise program if you've had prior health problems.

-More from our magazine: How Much to Exercise
+More from our magazine: How to Correct a National Shortage

 To sweat or not to sweat, the choice is yours; just get moving.